-28. EVENTS AFTER BALANCE DATE
+27. EVENTS AFTER BALANCE DATE

-Subsequent to year end, there has not arisen in the interval between the end of the financial year and the date of this report any item, transaction or event of a material and unusual nature likely to affect significantly the operations of the Bank, the results of those operations, or the state of the affairs of the Bank, in subsequent financial years.
+There has not arisen in the interval between the end of the financial year and the date of this report any further item, transaction or event of a material and unusual nature likely, in the opinion of the directors, to affect significantly the operations of the Bank, the results of those operations, or the state of affairs of the Bank, in subsequent financial years (2022: None, other than two tropical cyclones and the ongoing impacts of the Covid-19 pandemic).